JMiranzo/PRODIGE-MissingSulfurProblem/README.txt

 #README FILE
-Tables are named with a brief descriptive name.
+The following tables contain all the results from the work on "PRODIGE - Envelope to Disk with NOEMA: VI.
+The Missing Sulfur Problem".
-Each table has its respective .txt file, where the number of the table in the paper, the units and additional comments are available.
+Each table has its respective .txt file, where the number of the table in the paper, the units of each column and additional comments are available.
 Some values contain non-numeric characters (i.e. '<', '>', 'nan') and tables might not be imported directly to Python/others without previous modification of the .csv file.
 Article available @ ...
-For more information, contact julian.miranzo@cab.inta-csic.es
+For more information, contact Julián José Miranzo Pastor: julian.miranzo@cab.inta-csic.es

 Acknowledgements: